 Journey to the West is a classic Chinese fantasy novel that tells the story of the kind-hearted Tang Sanzang (or Tripitaka), the powerful Sun Wukong (or Money King), the simple-minded Zhu Bajie (or Pigsy), and the honest Sha Wujing (or Sandy) on their journey to the "Western Regions" to obtain Buddhist sacred texts.

+As a single board computer, UNIHIKER can used to create a short play and display it on the screen.
 In this lesson, we will display a short stage play featuring the master and his three disciples on the UNIHIKER screen.

 Display dynamic characters of Tripitaka and Money King with their lines on the UNIHIKER screen, press the UNIHIKER button to make Pigsy and Sandy and their corresponding lines appear on the screen.